Omega Institute Seasonal Staff Jobs | Work at Omega

 Limited Position Areas

 The Omega Store Team sells books, CDs, DVDs, jewelry, clothing, and yoga and meditation supplies.
-Bookstore staff is responsible for running the cash register, assisting participants, restocking shelves, and cleaning.
+Omega Store staff is responsible for running the cash register, assisting participants, restocking shelves, and cleaning.
 Good customer service skills are essential.

 The Garden Team maintains the Omega Garden and all flower beds and potted plants throughout campus.
 Commercial garden or landscape experience is essential.